-We will look at how to convert between the different forms of equation.This video shows how to convert from Standard Form to Slope Intercept Form
+We will look at how to convert between the different forms of equation.How to convert from Standard Form to Slope Intercept Form?

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.